 The second way we can do battle is through personal ministry fundraising.
 This means that individual lay people ask for direct support for their own personal apostolate.
 The recent SEEK Conference sponsored by Focus Ministries provided an excellent guide for how to ask friends, neighbors, and the parish for support to attend the conference.
 Focus also requires their missionaries to raise their own annual salaries.
 This type of fundraising also has a scriptural foundation.
 When Jesus sent out His disciples, He sent them with nothing so they would have to ask for a place to stay and food to eat in each town where they proclaimed the kingdom.
 The Apostles were all practiced in the art of fundraising.
 Read more about personal ministry fundraising here.

 A third way, and perhaps the most powerful, is that parishes need to begin to invest in professional fundraising staff to coordinate all of this activity and drive major gifts fundraising.
 In most parishes that I’ve encountered, the fundraising is the responsibility of the parish secretary, or maybe a part time volunteer.
 Fundraising is a special skill set, and people who do it well need to be hired and payed a decent salary.
 I raise about $10 for every $1 I cost the Food Bank.
 Can you imagine an investment that would give you $10 for every $1 you invest, and do that every year?
 Good fundraising is about the best investment that a church could make.
 Read more about major gift fundraising here.

 Keep Victory in Mind.

-As we’re thinking about how to win this war against the culture of death, we have to keep in mind what victory looks like.
+As we’re thinking about how to win this war against Planned Parenthood and the culture of death, we have to keep in mind what victory looks like.
 We don’t want to destroy our enemies.
-We want to love them.
-We want to convert them.
+God wants us to love them.
+To convert them.
 We want to do what God has called us to do so well that the light of the Gospel dispels the darkness of sin and error.
 We want them to repent and be saved.